 CRP Levels and Chronic Conditions

-Persistent elevation in crp levels may be associated with:
+Persistent elevation in CRP levels may be associated with:

 - Rheumatoid arthritis (often monitored with Rheumatoid Factor test)